gikdev/bmi-calculator-fa/README.md

-# bmi-calculator-fa
+# Persian BMI Calculator

-A Persian BMI Calculator made with Web Tech.
+A Persian BMI Calculator made with web tech for school homework.

+I've used:
+- HTML
+- CSS
+- JavaScript
+- OOP
+- DOM
+- Font: Vazirmatn

+And more...